weizheheng/hey-world/README.md

 # hey-world

 This theme is inspired by Hey by Basecamp.
 They have recently introduce https://hey.com/world/ and I really like the minimal look for the blogging page.
-Here is one example by [DHH](https://world.hey.com/dhh/)
+Here is one example by [DHH](https://world.hey.com/dhh/).

-This is what this theme looks like for a jekyll project
+This is what this theme looks like for a jekyll project:
 ![sample](./sample.png)

-Or you can visit [my blog](https://marcushwz.netlify.app/) where I have hosted in on Netlify using this theme
+Or you can visit [my blog](https://marcushwz.netlify.app/) where I have hosted it on Netlify using this theme.

 ## Usage